limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 ## [1] NA
 ```

 Notice that you `NA` as the output.
 This feature makes it harder to overlook cases where you are dealing with missing data.
 If you take a look at the documentation (`?mean`), you can see that the default is `na.rm = FALSE`.
 By adding in `na.rm = TRUE`, then you are asking R to calculate the mean and that NA values should be ignored.
-Now the output will show 1.7726667\times 10^{6}

 ```r